Available with Standard or Advanced license.

 See the following topics for specific steps:

-9. Set edge connectivity policies.
+- Set edge connectivity policies.

 Edge connectivity policies can be set on line feature classes and edge object tables in the utility network using the Set Edge Connectivity tool.
-Setting the edge connectivity at the asset group and asset type levels allows the editor snapping environment to behave differently depending on what connectivity policy is in place.
+Setting the edge connectivity at the asset group and asset type levels allows the editor snapping environment to behave differently depending on which connectivity policy is in place.
 This also enables control for midspan connectivity on edge object tables.
 The Edge Connectivity parameter in the tool is used to control the location on the line or edge object that point features or junction objects can connect to: AnyVertex or EndVertex.

 See Set edge connectivity for features for specific steps.

-10. Add tiers and set the subnetwork definition.
+- For traditional domain networks, add tiers and set the subnetwork definition.

 See the following topics for specific steps:

-Load data and enable network topology
+Load data and enable the network topology

-• Data loading—If there are network features to import after the configuration is complete, these can be imported using the Append tool.
+- Data loading—If there are network features to import after the configuration is complete, these can be imported using the Append tool.
 Associations and subnetwork controllers can be imported after the network features exist in the utility network that they are based on.

-• Append features to network classes using the Append tool.
+- Append features to network classes using the Append tool.
 It is important to use the Preserve Global IDs environment setting when appending network features.

 Caution: